When I lay these questions before God I get no answer.

 ~Mary Oliver from Long Life

-Some mornings it is impossible to stay a silent observer of the world.
-I demand answers to the unanswerable.
+This morning, it is impossible to stay a silent observer of the world.
+I have to say something; I seek out answers to the unanswerable.

-There can be no complacency in witnessing life in progress.
+There can be no complacency in witnessing this life in progress.

 Nothing remains as it was.